tighten/onramp/contributing.md

 ## Keep your fork up to date

+Using the git remote we set up earlier, we first need to fetch changes that were made upstream.

+`git fetch upstream --prune`

+Next, change to your local master branch.

+`git checkout master`

+And merge the changes that were made upstream into your local branch.

+`git merge upstream/master --no-ff`

 ## Prepare your pull request

+Before actually creating a pull request, you have the chance to clean up both your git commit messages and your code.
+Remove debug statements, clean up commented code and refactor if needed.

+With regards to commit messages, keep these descriptive.
+Explain what is being changed and why.

+It is possible to rewrite, squash or merge your commit messages.
+This is done with `git rebase`.
+_This is a powerful tool, but may need some practice before using it._

+To start using rebase issue the following command, while inside your branch.

+`git rebase -i origin/master`

+This will launch you into an editor in which you can decide what to do with your commits.

+_the following only applies if you have pushed your branch to your remote_

+When rebase is done your commit id's will have been rewritten and you will see the following message.

+  Your branch has diverged

+Because your are the only one working on the branch, you can run the following command.
+This will force the new commit into the remote, but only if there are no other changes.

+`git push origin HEAD --force-with-lease`

 ## Creating a pull request

+When you have your changes ready in your own branch on your fork, it's time to create a pull request.
+Try to describe what kind of changes you have made and why you have made them.
+This helps us in understanding why you are suggesting this change and what your reasoning behind it is.

 # How to contribute to Onramp